HL7/US-Core/source/pages/general-guidance.md

       - if the source systems has text but no coded data, only the text element is used.
       - if there is neither text or coded data:
         - use the appropriate "unknown" concept code from the value set if available
-        - use `unknown` from the [DataAbsentReason Code System] if the value set does not have the appropriate concept.
+        - if the value set does not have the appropriate "unknown" concept code, use `unknown` from the [DataAbsentReason Code System].
    - *required* binding strength (CodeableConcept or code datatypes):
       - use the appropriate "unknown" concept code from the value set if available
       - For the following data elements no appropriate "unknown" concept code is available, therefore the element must be populated: